-Using isotopes in rocks blown out of the Ubehebe Crater, Scientist have discovered that this prehistoric volcanic explosion occurred far more recently than previously thought.
-The team based at Columbia University’s Lamont-Doherty Earth Observatory determined that the crater is closer to 800 years old and not 6,000 years old like originally thought.
+Using isotopes in rocks blown out of the Ubehebe Crater, scientists have discovered that this prehistoric volcanic explosion occurred far more recently than previously thought.
+The team based at Columbia University’s Lamont-Doherty Earth Observatory determined that the crater is closer to 800 years old and not 6,000 years old as originally thought.
 This new information leads scientists to believe that the crater may be active again one day.

-WASHINGTON, DC —In California’s Death Valley, death is looking just a bit closer.
+In California’s Death Valley, death is looking just a bit closer.
 Geologists have determined that the half-mile-wide Ubehebe Crater, formed by a prehistoric volcanic explosion, was created far more recently than previously thought—and conditions for a sequel may exist today.

 Up to now, geologists were vague on the age of the 600-foot-deep crater, which formed when a rising plume of magma hit a pocket of underground water, creating an explosion.
 The most common estimate was about 6,000 years before present, based partly on Native American artifacts found under debris.
 Now, a team based at Columbia University’s Lamont-Doherty Earth Observatory has used isotopes in rocks blown out of the crater to show that it formed just 800 years ago, around the year 1300.
 That geologic youth means it probably still has some vigor; moreover, the scientists think there is still enough groundwater and magma around for another eventual reaction.
 The study was published in the 18 January issue of Geophysical Research Letters, a publication of the American Geophysical Union.